 Ever wish you could get a peek behind the lens of another photographer and watch them work?

-In my “How I Got The Shot” series I provide a look into my thought process behind a particular image and share helpful tips for shooting and editing.
+Here’s your chance!
+In this “How To Capture And Edit” series I provide a look into my shooting and editing process behind a particular image and share helpful how-to’s.

 I took this photo at a local frozen yogurt shop.
 We were there close to sunset and my daughter was standing in direct light from the sun while serving herself some froyo.

-I used a bright area of my daughter’s skin to set my exposure then toggled my focal point to compose the photo.
+After I set my exposure I toggled my focal point to compose the photo.

 Here’s the SOOC (straight out of camera) photo: